michaelochurch/decodeutf8-memory-leak/README.md

-This is a full reproduction of the memory leak described in this Github issue.
+This is a full reproduction of the memory leak described in this Github
+issue: https://github.com/bos/text/issues/123.
 It should reproduce the problem "out of the box".

 To reproduce it: